6 Common Chiropractic Myths

 As previously stated, not only do chiropractors take similar university courses when compared to traditional medical students, but they also are licensed and qualified graduates to serve as health care providers in the United States and other countries.
 Chiropractic school is rigorous and at the completion of the Doctor of Chiropractic degree, students must then pass a four-part national board exam to obtain their licenses.
 From there, chiropractors continue to attend regular seminars on the latest research and techniques.

 Myth 3: Chiropractic Costs A Lot Of Money

-Actually, the majority of health insurance plans will cover chiropractic care expenses.
-Regardless, in my practice we will sit down with you to go over all of the exact costs, examine your health benefits, and work with your insurance provider regarding the details of your coverage.
+At Petrak Family Chiropractic Center, we will sit down with you to go over all of the exact costs, examine your health benefits, and work with your insurance provider regarding the details of your coverage.
 You will be aware of every cost, at all times and any out-of-pocket cost will be discussed prior to treatment.
 We want our patients to be completely comfortable, and part of that means complete transparency when it comes to costs.